tjvantoll/articles/nativescript/theme-2/article.md

 * `ns-os-dark`: Present when your user has an OS-level dark mode enabled on their device.
 * `ns-os-light`: Present when your user does _not_ have an OS-level dark mode enabled on their device.

-> **NOTE**: In the NativeScript 6.1 release the above class names [will be present by default in all apps](https://github.com/NativeScript/NativeScript/issues/7313), meaning, you will no longer need to explicitly add `import "nativescript-theme-core";` in your JavaScript or TypeScript code.

-Finally, in your `app.css` file you need to update the syntax to include the theme’s CSS file.
-Find your current import which will look something like this.
+There’s one final change you have to make to finish updating to the new theme.
+To make that change, open your `app.css` file and find your current theme import, which will look something like this.

 ```
 @import '~nativescript-theme-core/css/<skin-name>.css';
 ```

-And replace it with the following.
+Replace that line of code with the following imports.

 ```
 @import "~nativescript-theme-core/css/core.css";
 @import "~nativescript-theme-core/css/blue.css";
 ```

-> **NOTE**: If you use SASS your imports will instead be `@import "~nativescript-theme-core/core";` and `@import "~nativescript-theme-core/blue";`.
+> **NOTE**: If you use SASS, your imports will instead be `@import "~nativescript-theme-core/core";` and `@import "~nativescript-theme-core/blue";`.

 The second file (e.g. `blue.css`) determines your app’s color scheme.
 You must include a color scheme in order for the theme to work correctly, and you can choose between the following options: `aqua.css`, `blue.css`, `brown.css`, `forest.css`, `grey.css`, `lemon.css`, `lime.css`, `orange.css`, `purple.css`, `ruby.css`, or `sky.css`.